OpenEvalProject/evals/manuscripts/elife-65651/v2/manuscript.md

 ## Abstract

-ParABS partition systems, comprising the centromere-like DNA sequence parS , the parS -binding ParB-CTPase, and the nucleoid-binding ParA-ATPase, ensure faithful segregation of bacterial chromosomes and low-copy-number plasmids.
-F-plasmid partition complexes containing ParB F and parS move by generating and following a local concentration gradient of nucleoid-bound ParA F F .
-However, the process through which ParB F activates ParA F -ATPase has not been defined.
-We studied CTP- and parS -modulated ParA F F –ParB F complex assembly, in which DNA-bound ParA F -ATP dimers are activated for ATP hydrolysis by interacting with two ParB F N-terminal domains.
-CTP or parS enhances the ATPase rate without significantly accelerating ParA F F –ParB F complex assembly.
-Together, parS and CTP accelerate ParA F F –ParB F assembly without further significant increase in ATPase rate.
-Magnetic-tweezers experiments showed that CTP promotes multiple ParB F loading onto parS -containing DNA, generating condensed partition complex-like assemblies.
-We propose that ParB F F in the partition complex adopts a conformation that enhances ParB F –ParB F and ParA F –ParB F interactions promoting efficient partitioning.
+ParABS partition systems, comprising the centromere-like DNA sequence parS, the parS-binding ParB-CTPase, and the nucleoid-binding ParA-ATPase, ensure faithful segregation of bacterial chromosomes and low-copy-number plasmids.
+F-plasmid partition complexes containing ParBF and parSF move by generating and following a local concentration gradient of nucleoid-bound ParAF.
+However, the process through which ParBF activates ParAF-ATPase has not been defined.
+We studied CTP- and parSF-modulated ParAF–ParBF complex assembly, in which DNA-bound ParAF-ATP dimers are activated for ATP hydrolysis by interacting with two ParBF N-terminal domains.
+CTP or parSF enhances the ATPase rate without significantly accelerating ParAF–ParBF complex assembly.
+Together, parSF and CTP accelerate ParAF–ParBF assembly without further significant increase in ATPase rate.
+Magnetic-tweezers experiments showed that CTP promotes multiple ParBF loading onto parSF-containing DNA, generating condensed partition complex-like assemblies.
+We propose that ParBF in the partition complex adopts a conformation that enhances ParBF–ParBF and ParAF–ParBF interactions promoting efficient partitioning.

 ## Introduction